 We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of \$13.9 million and \$3.0 million during the fiscal years ending March 31, 2015 and 2014, respectively.
 As of December 31, 2015, we had an accumulated deficit of approximately \$123.2 million.
 We do not know whether or when we will become profitable.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our research and development expenses to significantly increase in connection with non-clinical studies and clinical trials of our product candidates.
 In addition, if we obtain marketing approval for our product candidates, we may incur significant sales, marketing and outsourced-manufacturing expenses should we elect not to collaborate with one or more third parties for such services and capabilities.
-As a public company, we incur additional costs associated with operating as public company.
-As a result, we expect to continue to incur significant and increasing operating losses or when we will become profitable, if at all.
+As a public company, we incur additional costs associated with operating as a public company.
+As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
+Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.